-After initial Covid compliance, the accompanying adult and camper will be directed to our open-air gym to complete health check with a nurse.
-Reminder: Our health form is online and with our new health form, all medications required for your camper should be entered online on the Medication Form prior to arrival.
-All medications must be turned in to our nursing staff (in the gym) and will be administered by our Health Care Team.
+After initial greeting by our staff you will be directed to the next step in our check-in process, whether to choose a tribe (for 1st time campers), to the Window to verify and complete required “paperwork”, or to our open-air gym to complete health check with a nurse.
+Reminder: Our health forms are all online and with our CampInTouch system, all medications required for your camper should be entered online on the Medication Form prior to arrival.
+All medications must be given to our nursing staff (in the gym) and will be administered by our Health Care Team.
 Medications may not remain in the cabin with your camper.
 American Camping Association requires that we provide a quick but thorough “health check” analysis on all campers after arrival in camp.
 We prefer that parents or guardians be present for this so that you can expedite the process by giving the health care team any information they need on your child, INCLUDING any medication information that we need to administer while your child is at camp.

 Camper’s medications must be entered online on the Medication Form before arriving to camp.
 The directions of your physician are very important to us and to your camper.
 You must bring all medications, vitamins, etc. in their ORIGINAL containers with appropriate directions for the administration of the medication.
 We cannot, under any circumstances, accept pills in an unmarked container.
 Neither campers nor staff are allowed to keep medications in their cabins for obvious reasons.
 Life-threatening allergies or situations are, of course, treated as instructed.

 Our Nurses Will Call should any Emergency Occur